Overview – Volcanoes NP

 - Several other activities are available, making a longer stay attractive

-- Very expensive gorilla tracking permit, and limited availability
+- Very expensive gorilla trekking permit, and limited availability

 - Up to 64 tourists track daily, making registration chaotic